MiamiOH/Behat-CSVFormatter/README.md

 * `filename` - filename
 * `outputDir` - dir to be created filename
-* `writeMethod` - Append or Overwrite possible write methods (Optional Parameters)
+* `writeMethod` - Append or Overwrite possible write methods
+* `columnList` - Currently used as the header column of CSV output (Optional Parameters)
 * `delimiter` - delimiter used to separate the fields of Output (Default: , )
 * `enclosure` - character used to denote the beginning and ending of the field (Default: ' )